IntroToCompBioLSU/week2/week2.md

 	- `cd` - change directory
 		- will accept absolute or relative paths
 	- `chmod` - change permissions - specify who (ugo), how (+ or -), and what (rwx)
-	- `man <command>` - gives us the manual page and options for any Unix command
+	- `man <command>` - gives us the manual page and options for any Unix command (q will get out of manual page)

 ```
 First Command-Line Exercise (add commands run as notes as you go)